 Clinical monitoring — Patient education regarding symptoms of hepatitis and other possible drug toxicities should be reinforced at each return visit, at least monthly.
 Patients should be instructed to report signs or symptoms of toxicity to their provider immediately and stop medications until advised to resume treatment.
 Issues related to laboratory monitoring for patients on antituberculous drugs are discussed separately.
 (See "Antituberculous drugs: An overview", section on 'Clinical and laboratory monitoring for adverse effects'.)

 During treatment of pulmonary tuberculosis, sputum should be obtained for AFB smear and culture at monthly intervals until two consecutive cultures are negative .
 Sputum AFB smear and culture at the end of the intensive phase (after two months of treatment) is particularly important for assessing relapse risk and for determining the duration of the continuation phase (algorithm 1).
 Positive sputum culture at two months should prompt drug susceptibility testing of that isolate, and patients with drug-resistant isolates should be treated as discussed separately.
-(See "Treatment and prevention of drug-resistant tuberculosis".)
+(See "Treatment of drug-resistant pulmonary tuberculosis in adults".)

 Use of sputum AFB smear and culture as monitoring tools during tuberculosis treatment have low sensitivity and modest specificity for predicting failure and relapse; better markers are needed [26,27].